Blood vessels in the retina can leak blood and fluid.

 Treatment of diabetic retinopathy is aimed at controlling blood sugar and blood pressure.

 People with fluid buildup in the macula (macular edema) are given eye injections of certain drugs (for example, ranibizumab, bevacizumab, or aflibercept, which are called anti–vascular endothelial growth factor [VEGF] drugs).
 People may also be given injected corticosteroid implants, which slowly release constant levels of a corticosteroid into the eye.
-Implants containing the corticosteroid dexamethasone are useful for people who have had cataract surgery or who will likely need to have cataract surgery and who also have persistent macular edema.
-Implants containing the corticosteroid fluocinolone are available in the United States and in certain European countries for people who have macular edema caused by diabetes.
+Implants containing the corticosteroid dexamethasone are useful for people who have persistent macular edema.
+Implants containing the corticosteroid fluocinolone are available in certain countries for people who have macular edema caused by diabetes.
 Treating macular edema may improve vision.